-Students, academic and research staff of foreign higher education institutions can apply for Latvian state scholarships, 711 EUR each, for participation in the summer school.
-We are able to provide these scholarships for 10 participants.
-The scholarships, however, do not cover travel expenses.
-Also note that there is a limited list of 38 countries, citizens of which are eligible to apply for the scholarships.
+Students and academic/research staff of foreign higher education institutions can apply for Latvian state scholarships, 711 EUR each, for participation in the summer school.
+We are able to provide these scholarships to 10 participants.
+The scholarships cover accommodation, coffee breaks and lunches, a social dinner, an excursion and a t-shirt, however, they do not cover travel expenses.
+Also notice that there is a limited list of 38 countries, citizens of which are eligible to apply for the scholarships.

-To be eligible for a scholarship and a travel grant, you must do some preliminary work on a GF-related project before the summer school.
-You must also submit your CV and a motivation letter.
+To be eligible for the scholarship and/or the travel grant, you must do some preliminary work before the summer school.
+You must submit:

 The GF mailing list is a great place to ask about anything GF, including the summer school.

-If you have a more specific question, you can contact us directly below:
+If you have a more specific question, you can contact us directly: